bannev1/LionelLogin/README.md

 ## Installation

-### Google Chrome Installation
+### Chromium Installation

-There are two methods of installation for **Chrome**, either through [Git](https://github.com/realhuman101/LionelLogin#download-with-git) or by downloading the compressed file from [Google Drive](https://github.com/realhuman101/LionelLogin#direct-download).
+There are two methods of installation for **Chrome** or any other Chromium-based browser (e.g Opera, Brave, etc), either through [Git](https://github.com/realhuman101/LionelLogin#download-with-git) or by downloading the compressed file from [Google Drive](https://github.com/realhuman101/LionelLogin#direct-download).
 The recommended method for installation would be to simply follow the instructions at [LionelLogin Instructions - Chrome Direct Installation](https://github.com/realhuman101/projectDocs/tree/master/LionelLogin/installation/chrome/direct#lionellogin---chrome-direct-installation-instructions).

 #### Direct Download